azhou-determined/notes/trainer/keras.md

               callbacks=callbacks)
 ```

-## Notes
+## Discussion + Notes

 ---

-- When do users want to load checkpoints?
-How to handle forking?
-    - handle forking as usual
-    - if specifying a source trial in the config, fit call gets overriden, model compile basically useless
+- What is the difference between continue trial and warm starting?
+  - Continue trial means just continue training without modifying anything (pause & restart, restarts exhausted)
+    - resumes optimizer state
+  - warm starting means picking and choosing between checkpoints

+- Checkpoint loading flavors
+    - Forking: basically just copying model code and rerunning it
+      - Nothing fancy here, we can do what is currently done

+    - Warm starting: starting from a particular part of the model infrastructure (optimizers, weights, LR Scheduler).
+      Today either the `latest_checkpoint` of the Trial OR the `source_checkpoint` (if specified) is loaded by the
+      master and passed down to the `CoreContext` as `context.latest_checkpoint`.
+      - With the same model architecture:
+        - Effectively the same as continue trial. `context.fit()` will load from `context.latest_checkpoint` if exists.

+      - With different model architecture:
+        - No way for us to automatically support this.
+We would end up with a Frankenstein model.

+    - Trial continuation: resume training where we left off without modifying anything.

 - Do we want to support predict inference during training?
+  - Seems like a rare use case.
+Users can implement their own callback for this so long as it's supported in native
+    Keras

+- Do we need a context wrapper around the `predict` inference method?
+  - Only use case would be distributed batch inference, but unless we support model parallel this seems like a non-
+use case since there's no distributed communication required on just the forward pass.
     - Is distributed inference hard to support?
 Do we need to support this at all?
+      - Probably not that useful and we should avoid shipping too many new apis at once.
+The existing Trainer should be
+        easy to extend if this becomes an important use case in the future.
-- Should we support custom model checkpoint callback?
+- How should users configure custom model checkpointing?
-  - maybe just move the checkpoint callback outside of the fit call as a separate configurable callback. makes more
+  - We configure a default callback, so maybe we can just move the checkpoint callback outside of the fit call as a
-    sense for checkpoint-related configs to be passed in like this anyways.
+    separate configurable callback.
+This makes more sense for checkpoint-related configs also, since they aren't natural
+    in the native `fit` call.
+  - We need to inject some logic for automatic checkpoint handling during preemption.